metosin/reitit/doc/basics/route_data_validation.md

 # Route Data Validation

-Route data can be anything, so it's easy to do go wrong.
+Route data can be anything, so it's easy to go wrong.
 Accidentally adding a `:role` key instead of `:roles` might hinder the whole routing app without any authorization in place.

 To fail fast, we could use the custom `:coerce` and `:compile` hooks to apply data validation and throw exceptions on first sighted problem.